|

 The partnership which first reaches 13 points wins the game.
 This takes several deals.

-Tanya Veverka reports a difference in the scoring in her family's version, which is played in southwestern Minnesota.
-In the case of a high bid, the if the side that did not grand takes more than 6 tricks, they receive 2 points for each trick they won in excess of 6.
+Many play that if a high bid fails - that is the side that did not grand takes more than 6 tricks, they receive 2 points for each trick they won in excess of 6.
 If the side that granded wins more than 6 tricks, they receive just 1 point for each trick in excess of 6 as usual.
 This type of scoring reflects the idea that granding is like undertaking a contract, and the penalty for failing should be greater than the reward for succeeding.

 Sometimes when it comes to the partner's turn to invite (after having won a trick), they will choose instead of leading their own suit to lead back their partner's suit.
 To do this indicates to one's partner that one has a very weak hand.